Member and Fund Spotlight

 Reed speaking at his annual holiday gathering.

 As a Professional Advisor, what motivates you to guide clients toward philanthropic giving, and how do you see the Community Foundation supporting their long-term goals—particularly in light of your instrumental role in establishing the Wayne Simmons Endowment Fund and the Beverly and David Schalon Endowment Fund?
-What stands out to you about these funds or the donors behind them?

 In your view, what makes the Community Foundation a meaningful partner to both donors and advisors?